History of Yahoo: Marissa Mayer era (2012–2017)

-In July 2013, Yahoo Inc acquired Qwiki for $50 million.

-On August 2, 2013 Yahoo Inc announced the acquisition of social web browser concern RockMelt.
-With the acquisition, RockMelt team, including the concern's CEO Eric Vishria and CTO Tim Howes will be the part of Yahoo team.
-As a result, all the RockMelt apps and existing web services will go off from August 31.

-On August 7, 2013, at around midnight EDT, Yahoo! announced that it will be introducing the final version of the new logo on 5 September 2013 at 4:00 a.m.
+After deactivating inactive accounts, Yahoo! announced in July 2013 it would redistribute their user names on a first-come, first-served basis.
+On August 7, 2013, at around midnight EDT, Yahoo! announced that it would be introducing the final version of the new logo on 5 September 2013 at 4:00 a.m.
 UTC.
 To mark the occasion, the company launched a "30 days of change" campaign that involved releasing a variation of the logo on each of the 30 days leading up to the revelation date.

-Data collated by comScore during July 2013 revealed that more people in the U.S. visited Yahoo! websites during the month in comparison to Google websites—the occasion was the first time that Yahoo! outperformed Google since 2011.
+Data collated by comScore during July 2013 revealed that more people in the U.S. visited Yahoo! websites during the month in comparison to Google websites.
+The occasion was the first time that Yahoo! outperformed Google since 2011.
 The data did not incorporate visit statistics for the Yahoo!-owned Tumblr website or mobile phone usage.

-On February 11, 2014, Yahoo! has acquired a social diary company named Wander.

-On February 13, 2014, Yahoo! acquired Distill, a technical recruiting company.
+That same month, Yahoo! corporate director Daniel Loeb sold his stock for double what he paid for it in an insider deal, depleting Yahoo!’s cash.